0xawaz/private-eth/README.md

 ## Acknowledgment

-I would like to acknowledge the contributions of the open-source community, as this Private Ethereum Network projects is based on the following projects:
+I would like to acknowledge the contributions of the open-source community, as this Private Ethereum Network project is based on the following projects:

 * [Ethereum Foundation](https://github.com/ethereum/go-ethereum)
 * [Prysmatic Labs](https://github.com/prysmaticlabs/prysm)